John Crawley: International career

-Crawley was selected for the England A team to tour South Africa that winter.
+Crawley was selected for the England A team to tour South Africa during the 1993–94 season.
 In one tour match, he scored 286 against Eastern Province.
 He followed this up with 281 not out against Somerset the following season.

 Having impressed the selectors, he was chosen to play for England during the 1994 Test series against South Africa.
 However, he struggled against the South African pace bowling attack who exposed a weakness on his off side.

 Despite his poor start to international cricket, Crawley was selected in the touring squad for the 1994–95 Ashes series in Australia.
 He produced his first substantial innings for England scoring two 70s in the 3rd and 4th Tests of the series, but got a pair in the 5th.
 During the tour, he was criticised for being overweight – an issue he resolved for the following season.

 Crawley was in-and-out of the England team over the next few years.
 In 1996 he scored 106 against Pakistan, his first Test century, and in 1998 he scored 156 not out against Sri Lanka, his highest Test score.
-However, a poor performance during the 1998–99 Ashes series led to him being dropped from the side, apparently for good.
+However, a poor performance during the 1998–99 Ashes series led to him being dropped from the side again.

+He was recalled for Sri Lanka's tour of England in 2002, and made a century against India at Lord's later that year.
+Over the next year he was used as first reserve, and in January 2003 played his last Test match – England's fifth Test victory over Australia at Sydney.

 Move to Hampshire

-In 2002, Crawley moved from Lancashire to Hampshire, scoring 272 on his debut, and with an average of over 100 after the first three games he was recalled for Sri Lanka's tour in England.
-Over the next year he was used as first reserve, and in January 2003 played his last Test match – England's fifth Test victory over Australia at Sydney.
+In 2002, Crawley unsuccessfully sued Lancashire in a bid to free himself of his contract to the county, and was forced to buy out his contract with a contribution from Hampshire, whom he joined in March.
+He scored 272 on his debut against Kent, and earned an international recall by averaging over 100 after his first three games.

 In the absence of the suspended Shane Warne, Crawley captained Hampshire during the 2003 season.
 He continued to score heavily in county cricket for Hampshire.
 His highest first-class score is 311 not out, scored in September 2005 against Nottinghamshire, beating his previous best of 301 not out which he reached in 2004 also against Nottinghamshire.
 Crawley was awarded a benefit year for the 2008 County Championship.

 Crawley announced on 8 August 2009 that at the end of the 2009 County Championship he would be retiring from all forms of first-class cricket, stating he did not want to stand in the way of emerging talent at Hampshire.

 Teaching career

-Crawley became a full-time member of staff at Marlborough College, the major public school in Wiltshire.
+Crawley became a full-time member of staff at Marlborough College, a public school in Wiltshire.
 In February 2012 he became Head of Cricket at Magdalen College School in Oxford.
 In 2013 he moved to Oakham School to teach History and become Director of Cricket.
 In 2015, he joined the academic staff at Oundle School in Northamptonshire, teaching History and acting as Master in Charge of cricket.